RV in the sunset

 Bathroom RV Storage

-In this picture of our bathroom, you can see the little plastic containers on the counter.
+In this picture of our bathroom, you can see the small plastic storage bins on the counter.
 This is one of my favorite RV storage hacks!
-They are affixed with 3M Velcro strips, so they are removable, but they stick great and that way we can keep our toiletries and other things on the counter and not have to pack them up every time we drive.
+They are affixed with Velcro strips, so they are removable, but they stick great and that way we can keep our toiletries and other things on the counter and not have to pack them up every time we drive.

 Plastic storage boxes in RV bathroom